WisprProject/WisprTipBot/README.md

 or use some proper process manager to run the python3 script, just running it as a background process with the & on the end worked for 1.5 years- 0 downtime ;)

 * Initiate the bot by inviting it to a chat or via PM and start the bot.
 To find out the format related to tip others and withdrawal of funds use `/commands`.
+* For rain to work as intended, You have to disable privacy mode @botFather.
+This will enable user message tracking.

 ### Setting up the bot as so still leaves the wallet unencrypted, so please go to extra measures to provide extra security.
 Make sure to have SSH encryption on whatever device/droplet you run it on.